Home » Recipes » Bread Recipes » Easy Lemon Raspberry Bread

 • Preheat the oven to 350 degrees.
 Grease and flour a 9×5 inch loaf pan.

-• In a medium bowl, sift the flour, baking powder, and salt.
+• In a medium bowl, sift together the flour, baking powder, and salt.

 • Bake 45 minutes to 1 hour or until a tester inserted in the center of the loaf comes out clean.

 • While the cake bakes, stir together the 1/4 cup sugar and lemon juice.
-Stir occasionally while the cake is baking.
+Stir the mixture occasionally while the cake is baking.
 The sugar will melt into the juice as it sits.

-• Remove the bread from the oven and pierce all over with a skewer or toothpick.
-Spoon the lemon glaze all over the cake.
-Cool for 15-20 minutes.
+• Remove the bread from the oven and immediately pierce it all over with a skewer or toothpick.
+Spoon the lemon glaze evenly over the cake.

 Notes